vron7/Aha-s/ts.md

   pickUpPotion(n: string): number;
 }

-class Hero implements Magical {
+// implements - will obligate us to implement all of the properties and methods defined in the interface. class Hero implements Magical {
   level = 1; // Typescript throws error if level property is missing on Hero class constructor(private readonly name: string) {